NotReeceHarris/NotReeceHarris/README.md

 **Hey, I'm Reece! 👋**

 I'm an aspired web developer and software engineer based in Lancashire, England.
-I have a passion to create services and applications that both developers and everyday people can use, You can find all my current projects [🎯here](https://github.com/NotReeceHarris/NotReeceHarris/blob/main/README.md#--current-projectsrepo-namecodeqllicenseversion-harpocrate-slimy-terminal-ecobotv2).
+I have a passion to create services and applications that both developers and everyday people can use, You can find all my current RoadMap [🎯here](https://github.com/users/NotReeceHarris/projects/4).

 Currently I'm using python to get nearly expert level however I also know PHP, HTML/CSS, SQL, TS, JS, SASS and I can learn and manipulate nearly any langauge as I am a fast learner.